VicenteRD/PomodoroBot/README.md

 # PomodoroBot
-A Discord bot, created using the Discord.py API, that is used to create Marinara timers in chat
+A Discord bot, created using the Discord.py API, that is used to create Pomodoro timers in chat